BDC Hamburger Icon

 Open row

 People love contests, with the twin motivators of fun and prizes.
 So it’s only natural that businesses use social media marketing tactics like running contests and sweepstakes to attract and engage potential customers.
-However, it’s crucial to be mindful of the legal considerations involved with social media contests and giveaways, so you don’t unwittingly run afoul of the law.
+However, it’s crucial to be informed about the legal considerations involved with social media contests and giveaways, so you don’t unwittingly run afoul of the law.

 We’ll explain the laws surrounding social media games and contests and share tips for running social media giveaways that bring positive attention to your brand.